Overview

 -

 A small cohort of up to 24 students who navigate their first year in college together.
-These groups of students will have their science and math classes reserved for them to help ease the pressure of registration.
+These groups of students will have their core science and math classes reserved for them to help ease the pressure of registration.

 -